-> You’ll be able to send specific groups of buyers a coded coupon directly from Seller Hub.
-Plus, you’ll be able to track the impact of your coded coupons on your engagement with your buyers.
-You can do this in the new segmentation section within the Seller Hub Marketing tab.
+You’ll be able to send specific groups of buyers a coded coupon directly from Seller Hub.
+Plus, you’ll be able to track the impact of your coded coupons on your engagement with your buyers in the new segmentation section within the Seller Hub Marketing tab.

-> The benefits of targeting buyer groups
+The benefits of targeting buyer groups

 Sharing your coded coupons to buyer groups is an easy way for you to encourage existing and potential customers to buy from you.
 Use it to target specific groups of people when your seasonal inventory has the most potential to sell.

 - Sending a coupon code to some of your previous buyers to encourage repeat purchases

 Launching in the next few months